seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Did quarrel with the noblest grace she owed
 And put it to the foil: but you, O you,
 So perfect and so peerless, are created
-Of every creature’s best! …
+Of every creature's best! ...

 **MIRANDA**
-… I would not wish
+...
+I would not wish
 Any companion in the world but you,
 Nor can imagination form a shape,
 Besides yourself, to like of.
 But I prattle
 Something too wildly and my mother's precepts
-I therein do forget. …
+I therein do forget. ...

 **FERDINAND**
-… I am in my condition
+...
+I am in my condition
 A prince, Miranda; I do think, a king;
 I would, not so! -and would no more endure
 This wooden slavery than to suffer